Mark Huismann

-Mark Lawrence Huismann (born May 11, 1958) is a former Major League Baseball relief pitcher.
+Mark Lawrence Huismann (born May 11, 1958) is an American former Major League Baseball relief pitcher.

 Early years

 Huismann was born in Littleton, Colorado, and attended Colorado State University upon graduation from Thomas B. Doherty High School in Colorado Springs.
 Shortly after his 21st birthday, he was drafted by the Chicago Cubs in the 23rd round of the 1979 Major League Baseball Draft, but did not sign.
 After going undrafted in the 1980 Major League Baseball Draft, he signed with the Kansas City Royals as an amateur free agent.